About Our Ministries

 We have been blessed to have participants with a wide variety of backgrounds in literature, education, science, theology, and the arts who recommend books for the group and keep our conversations lively.
 We welcome anyone with ideas to share who is willing to spend an hour on Sunday mornings.
 Because of the COVID pandemic, the group has decided to meet virtually on Zoom.
 An unforeseen benefit of Zoom was the capability of participation of individuals outside the state.
 We were privileged to have three authors zoom in for discussions: Elaine Pagels of Princeton University, Abbot Christopher Jamison from Sussex, England, and John J. Collins of Yale Divinity School

 The lectors play an important role in each Sunday service.
 Depending on our needs, they’ll usually read the lesson and the prayers of the people.
-As you can see, we still have people reading from our lectern here at St. Clement, but once COVID started we’ve had readers join us via Zoom so they can read from the comfort and safety of their homes.
 The lector team is always in need of volunteers, and we’d love to have new faces join us!
-Contact me at the church office if you’re interested.
+Contact the church office if you’re interested.

 RYSE is a safe haven supporting youth 24 hours a day.
 RYSE offers not only a place to sleep safely, but food, education, medical and mental health services, employment assistance and much more.

-St. Clements’s helps by providing chili and mac salad once a month.
+St. Clements’ helps by providing chili and mac salad once a month.
 It matters because many of these young people have not had a home cooked meal in years, if ever.
-We show we care by preparing our food from scratch, and decorating the mac salad like we would for a banquet.
-The residents notice and appreciate.
+We show our care by preparing the food from scratch and decorating the mac salad like we would for a banquet.
+The residents notice and appreciate this.

 What can you do to help?
 We cook the last Wednesday of every month at 10 a.m.
 Our volunteer team is very small.
-We could use help.
+We could use more help.
 At Thanksgiving we need turkeys and pies.
-Donations of young adult clothing is also appreciated.
+Donations of young adult clothing are also appreciated.
 If you have questions, please contact us.